Skip to main content

 Uncertain(45%)

-ABSTRACT EXPRESSIONIST LANDSCAPE PAINTING: ORIGINS & SIGNIFICANCE
+ABSTRACT EXPRESSIONIST LANDSCAPE PAINTING: IDENTIFICATION

 This appears to be an oil or acrylic painting executed in an abstract expressionist style, possibly alluding to a fragmented landscape or geological forms.
 The composition is characterized by bold, interlocking fields of color – predominantly yellows, blues, reds, and deep greens – which are delineated by contrasting outlines, in some areas resembling a sgraffito technique or impasto lines.
 The palette suggests a mid-century or later date, favoring saturated hues and dynamic interplay.